 There aren’t a great many tours that go solely to Avila, so you will most likely be going on a combined tour with a stop in beautiful Segovia or even onto Salamanca, as well.

-For example, this full-day tour on GetYourGuide will provide transport from Madrid to Avila in the morning and take you on a tour of the sites before busing you to Segovia in the afternoon.
+For example, this full-day tour or this full-day tour will provide transport from Madrid to Avila in the morning and take you on a tour of the sites before busing you to Segovia in the afternoon.
 It also includes entry into all monuments.
-You can also book this tour on Viator.
+A similar private tour is also available.

-And if you want to see the top three day trip destinations from Madrid in one day, this busy full-day tour will take you to Toledo and Segovia along with there being an option to add on Avila.
+And if you want to see the top three day trip destinations from Madrid in one day, this busy full-day tour and this full-day tour will take you to Toledo and Segovia along with there being an option to add on Avila.
 Keep in mind that this tour, in particular, is going to be a very rushed, busy day.

 If you want to visit Avila independently, then one of the best options is to go via train.
 Unfortunately, unlike many other destinations close to the capital, there aren’t any high-speed trains that link Madrid and Avila, so it will take a bit of time to reach the town from the Spanish capital.